How to Grow and Care for Bluecrown Passionflower (Passiflora caerulea) Indoors

 Water Bluecrown Passionflower thoroughly and keep the soil moist at all times.
 Do not allow the soil to dry out completely.

-Decrease watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.

-Ensure the pot has a draiange hole to prevent the soil from getting soggy as it can lead to root-rot disease and the eventual death of the plant.
+Ensure that the pot has a draiange hole to prevent the soil from getting soggy as it can result in root-rot and the death of the plant.

 Light Requirements